ON THIS PAGE: You will learn about the different types of treatments doctors use for people with MDS. Use the menu to see other pages.

 If MDS worsens

 If MDS continues to worsen despite treatment, it is a good idea to talk with doctors who have experience in treating the disease.
 Doctors can have different opinions about the best standard treatment plan.
-Also, clinical trials might be an option.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.
+Clinical trials might also be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment plan may include a combination of the treatments discussed above.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most patients, worsening MDS is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, worsening MDS is very stressful and, at times, difficult to bear.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence